 Industry Mentoring and Assistance Program

-The NCI Small Business Innovation Research (SBIR) program is introducing a new mentoring assistance program to provide expert guidance to Phase I SBIR and Small Business Technology Transfer (STTR) funded companies to address their most pressing needs in technology and business development.
-This free program provides support through group mentoring by experienced CEO and industry expert mentors selected by NCI SBIR Program Directors.
+The NCI SBIR Industry and Mentoring (IMAP) program aims to provide expert guidance to Phase II SBIR and STTR-funded companies, to help them address their most pressing needs in technology and business development.
+This program is free of charge and offers support through group mentoring by experienced CEOs and industry expert mentors who have been selected by NCI SBIR Program Directors.

 How are companies selected?